New Zealand–Russia relations: Russian communities in New Zealand

-There is a Russian school in Central Auckland that runs on Saturdays for the Russian Community.
+There is a Russian school in Central Auckland that runs on Saturdays for the Russian community.
 Children can start from 3 years old and learn Russian, Math, History, Karate and other subjects.

 Local Russians can enjoy Russian cuisine in a specialized shop called Skazka.

 The newspaper Nasha Gavan keeps Russian updated about local news.

-A newspaper, bilingual Russian English periodical New Zealand Russian monthly was published from 1995 to 2003.
+A bilingual Russian-English periodical New Zealand Russian monthly was published from 1995 to 2003.

 Trade and economic relations

 Ex-Foreign Affairs Minister Winston Peters said in 2016 he wants to revive trade negotiations with Russia.
 Peters told reporters that New Zealand should be trading more with Russia, which was the world's number two dairy importer and was set to become the world's number two beef importer.
 In 2016, Russia imported $24.6 million worth of New Zealand red meat, the majority of it beef livers ($9.5m), chilled beef ($1.9m), beef hearts ($1.6m) and frozen beef ($1.4m).